Polygons

 numbers.

-As an aside, these powers of φ yield many exact relations between the Fibonacci and
+As an aside, these powers of φ yield, in a simple way, many exact relations between

 formula:

-From the third and fourth expressions, we derive two beautiful relations:
+from the third and fourth expressions, we obtain beautiful relations for the squares of

-which was, however, already known to Kepler.
-The second is valid for all integers.
+identity, which was, however, already known to Kepler.
+If we multiply the two

 (L) to the length of its side (ℓ).
 The proof below is described in Livio